Updated on: Jul 3rd, 2024

 |

 All public sector employers pay basic salaries to their employees according to the respective pay scale.
-Several other components are then calculated with respect to the basic salary and are then added to it to calculate the take-home amount.
-One such important component is Dearness Allowance or DA.
+Several other components are then calculated with respect to the basic salary and added to it to calculate the take-home amount.
+One such important component is the Dearness Allowance or DA.

-Dearness Allowance is paid by the government to its employees as well as a pensioner to offset the impact of inflation.
-The effective salary of government employees requires constant enhancement to help them cope with the increasing prices.
-Despite several measures by the government to control the rate of inflation, only partial success has been achieved because the prices move according to the market.
+The government pays Dearness Allowance to its employees and pensioners to offset the impact of inflation.
+The effective salary of government employees requires constant enhancement to help them cope with increasing prices.
+Despite several measures by the government to control the rate of inflation, only partial success has been achieved because prices move according to the market.

-It, therefore, becomes essential for the government to shield its employees from the adverse effects of inflation.
-As the impact of inflation varies according to the location of the employee, dearness allowance is calculated accordingly.
-Thus, DA varies from employee to employee based on their presence in the urban, semi-urban or rural sector.
+Therefore, it becomes essential for the government to shield its employees from the adverse effects of inflation.
+As the impact of inflation varies according to the location of the employee, the dearness allowance is calculated accordingly.
+Thus, DA varies from employee to employee based on their presence in the urban, semi-urban, or rural sectors.

 As DA is provided to employees to protect against the price rise in a particular financial year, it is calculated twice every year – in January and July.
 The formula to calculate the dearness allowance was changed in 2006 by the Government.
 Presently, DA is calculated as per the following formula: